 Rudolph Hall, Yale University

-The Yale Art and Architecture Building was the crown jewel of Yale President Whitney Griswold’s modern building program in the aftermath of World War II.
-Under Griswold, nearly a dozen new buildings were designed by such leading modernist architects as Louis Kahn (the Art Gallery), Eero Saarinen (two colleges and the Ingalls Rink, aka the Yale Whale), Gordon Bunshaft (the Beinecke Library) and Philip Johnson.
+The Yale Art and Architecture Building was the crown jewel of Yale President Whitney Griswold’s modern building program after World War II.
+Under Griswold, nearly a dozen new buildings were designed by such leading modernist architects as Louis Kahn, Eero Saarinen, Gordon Bunshaft and Philip Johnson.

-It was called ‘the most provocative American building of the decade.’
+Critics called it ‘the most provocative American building of the decade.’

 Rudolph, then chair of Yale’s architecture department, created a heavy concrete structure with 36 (or 37, depending on who’s counting) levels within seven stories.

-There were problems from the start.
-Art students threatened to picket the dedication ceremony.
+The building had problems from the start.
+First, art students threatened to picket the dedication ceremony.
 Then during the ceremony itself, 2,000 people heard architectural historian Nikolaus Pevsner condemn the building as oppressively monumental.